Child Trust Fund to Junior ISA transfer factsheet

 - Answer some of the most common questions we’re asked about transferring a CTF to a Junior ISA

 This factsheet is not personalised advice.
+Please seek advice if unsure.
 Please remember tax rules can change and the value of the tax benefits will depend on your child's circumstances.
 The value of investments can fall as well as rise so you could get back less than you invest.
 Before you decide to transfer, make sure you understand how the transfer will be made and that it will be beneficial.